 American Black Currant is a small erect native perennial shrub growing to 6 feet tall with multiple stems that do not have prickles.
 There are round yellow shiny glands on most of the leafy parts but found on the stems also.
 At Eloise Butler, it is primarily found along the moist stream banks of the Woodland Garden.
 Bark on older stems is brownish with gray patches.

-The leaves are alternate and have a somewhat rounded shape and are roughly toothed with three to five lobes and all the main veins radiating from the base, resembling a maple leaf.
+The leaves are alternate and have a somewhat rounded shape and are roughly toothed with three to five lobes with all the main veins radiating from the base, resembling a maple leaf.
 Lobes are cleft almost half way to the mid-rib.
 The upper surface is usually smooth but with glands, the underside is slightly hairy, mostly along the veins, and resin-dotted with yellow glands.
 Glands are not stalked and most noticeable on the underside.
 Leaf stalks are equal to or shorter than the leaf blade and may have some hair.
 Fall color is a very nice red which begins with subtle coloring of the veins and the leaf margin.

 The flowers have a tube-like green calyx with five greenish-white sepals that are broad, do not overlap and have rounded tips that reflex.
 It is the sepals that you see that look like petals.
 The actual petals are whitish, smaller, erect, oblong, touching each other, but not fused together, forming a cylindric structure inside the tube opening.
 The stamens are almost as long as the petals, with oval cream colored anthers and are placed alternate with the petals and tight against them, not touching the two styles in the center.
 Flower stalks are jointed (part remains after the fruit drops).
+Each flower is subtended by a small green bract.

 Fruit: Flowers are pollinated by insects.
 Fertile flowers develop into an ovoid smooth berry 10 mm wide (3/8 inch), with a thin skin, and containing many seeds, that turns from green to red and finally to black.
 It is edible when cooked.